-- 19. IMV is leveraging the unique mechanism of action of the DPX platform to create novel immune-educating cancer vaccines, which are designed to induce an immune response that mimics the natural flow of antigens through the immune system. - 20.
-Through the expertise of its teams, the quality of its science and emerging strategic partnerships, IMV's mission is to push the boundaries of its novel immunotherapeutic platform to offer better treatments for patients with solid or hematological cancers. - 21.
-As previously stated, IMV currently has no products approved for commercial sale and therefore has not generated any revenue from product sales. - 22.
-Being a clinical-stage biopharmaceutical company, IMV's operations consist mainly in research and development, including sponsoring clinical studies, with the objective of achieving commercialization for one or more of its product candidates. - 23.
+- 20. IMV is a clinical-stage biopharmaceutical company developing a novel class of cancer vaccines based on DPX, an immune-educating technology platform. - IMV's laboratory and head office is located in premises rented at 130 Eileen Stubbs Avenue, Suite 19, Dartmouth, Nova Scotia.
+IMV also rents administrative offices in Québec City, Québec and in Cambridge, Massachusetts. - 22.
+IMV currently employs a total of 58 employees, most of which are located in Canada (48 in Canada, nine in the United States and one employee in France). - 23.
+IMV is leveraging the unique mechanism of action of the DPX platform to create novel immune-educating cancer vaccines, which are designed to induce an immune response that mimics the natural flow of antigens through the immune system. - 24.
+Through the expertise of its teams, the quality of its science and emerging strategic partnerships, IMV's mission is to push the boundaries of its novel immunotherapeutic platform to offer better treatments for patients with solid or hematological cancers.

+- 25. As previously stated, IMV currently has no products approved for commercial sale and therefore has not generated any revenue from product sales. - 26.
+Being a clinical-stage biopharmaceutical company, IMV's operations consist mainly in research and development, including sponsoring clinical studies, with the objective of achieving commercialization for one or more of its product candidates. - 27.
 IMV has developed and implemented GMP (Good Manufacturing Practices) manufacturing process for MVP-S and DPX-SurMAGE.
-The scale-up methods have been transferred to, and manufacturing has been contracted out to reputable contract development and manufacturers to manufacture sterile products for clinical purposes. - 24.
+The scale-up methods have been transferred to, and manufacturing has been contracted out to reputable contract development and manufacturers to manufacture sterile products for clinical purposes. - 28.
 IMV relies on third parties, with internal oversight, to conduct its clinical trials and may establish collaborations with third parties for the development and commercialization of its product candidates.
 IMV's clinical trials are currently being conducted across twelve (12) regulatory jurisdictions throughout the world.

-(i) Clinical Studies
+(i) Clinical Studies1

-- 25. IMV is currently sponsoring six (6) clinical studies being conducted using the DPX platform involving IMV's lead candidate MVP-S. - 26.
-The clinical development of MVP-S is focused on exploring its therapeutic potential in stage-gated clinical trials, with the goal of advancing MVP-S toward registration trials based on observed clinical signals in each stage. - 27.
-MVP-S is currently being evaluated by IMV in clinical trials for hematologic and solid cancers, including Diffuse Large B Cell Lymphoma ("DLBCL") as well as ovarian, bladder and breast cancers. - 28.
-In IMV's clinical studies, over 300 patients have been dosed with MVP-S and the treatment is generally well tolerated with only mild to moderate site injection reactions reported as the primary adverse event.
-Treatment is administered in very low doses approximately once every two months, which is designed to drive a persistent immune attack.
-Clinical data supports the therapeutic potential of MVP-S in human cancers and also suggests that the anti-tumour activity of MVP-S in some tumour types may be further enhanced through combination with other immune modulators and/or anti-cancer drugs.
+- 29. IMV is currently sponsoring six (6) clinical studies being conducted using the DPX platform involving IMV's lead candidate MVP-S. - 30.
+The clinical development of MVP-S is focused on exploring its therapeutic potential in stagegated clinical trials, with the goal of advancing MVP-S toward registration trials based on observed clinical signals in each stage. - 31.
+MVP-S is currently being evaluated by IMV in clinical trials for hematologic and solid

-&lt;sup>2 The clinical investigation of a drug or biologic is generally divided into three or four phases:
+1 The clinical investigation of a drug or biologic is generally divided into three or four phases:

-• Phase 1.
+[•] Phase 1.
 The drug or biologic is introduced into healthy human subjects or subjects with the target disease or condition.
 These studies are designed to evaluate safety, dosage tolerance, metabolism and pharmacologic actions of the investigational new drug in humans, the side effects associated with increasing doses, and where possible, to gain early evidence on effectiveness.

-• Phase 2.
+[•] Phase 2.
 The drug or biologic is administered to a limited patient population to evaluate dosage tolerance and optimal dosage, identify possible adverse side effects and safety risks, and preliminarily evaluate efficacy.

-• Phase 3.
+[•] Phase 3.
 The drug or biologic is administered to an expanded patient population, generally at geographically dispersed clinical trial sites to generate enough data to statistically evaluate dosage, clinical effectiveness and safety, to establish the overall benefit-risk relationship of the investigational new drug product, and to provide an adequate basis for physician labelling.